 DIY epsom salt and liquid soap mix

 When we ran out of Goop hand wash in the garage, I went running for the epsom salt and liquid hand soap.
 I put a half cup of epsom salt in a small bowl and added in a few liberal squirts of liquid hand soap.
 Then, use the mix to scrub your hands under warm water in the sink.
-It’s like a spa session for your hands because the epsom salt exfoliates and softens your skin while removing the offending smell.
+It’s like a spa session for your hands because the epsom salt exfoliates and softens your skin while removing the offending smell of freshly chopped onions.

 Got a fool-proof method to getting the stink of onions off your hands?
 I’d love to hear it in the comments below!